Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 - To implement voluntary interaction with the contract, **API** calls to the contract must be set up.
 - To notify every user connected to the contract, **Events** must be used.
 - The information of the contract for a proposal must be provided along with the details for the proposal, that way it is accessible upon a request to interact with one.
-- Using deadlines, proposals can be timed to determine when in the consensus its window for interactions gets closed.
+- Using deadlines, proposals can be timed to determine when (in consensus time, measured in blocks) it's window for interactions is closed.

-It's totally fine if we came to different solutions!
+It's totally fine if we came up with different solutions/ conclusions!
 Such is the art of programming.

 ## Data Definition

-Now after we've successfully, outlined—for the most part—how the program would handle things, lets now how information will be represented in the it.
+Now after we've successfully, outlined—for the most part—how the program would handle things, lets now take some time to consider how information will be represented in the program.

 First, we need to consider what kind of information is needed to represent a proposal in our backend.